frida/frida-website/_docs/android.md

 debugger to accomplish the same.
 But, for this introduction we're going to focus on the simplest case: a rooted device.

-Also note that most of our recent testing has been taking place on a Nexus 5X running Android 8.1.0.
-Older and newer ROMs may work, but if you're running into basic issues like Frida crashing the system when launching an app, this is due to ROM-specific quirks.
+Also note that most of our recent testing has been taking place on a Pixel 3 running Android 9.
+Older ROMs may work too, but if you're running into basic issues like Frida crashing the system when launching an app, this is due to ROM-specific quirks.
 We cannot test on all possible devices, so we count on your help to improve on this.
-However if you're just starting out with Frida it is strongly recommended to go with a Nexus device with factory software, or an official 8.x emulator image for arm or arm64. (x86 may work too but has gone through significantly less testing.)
+However if you're just starting out with Frida it is strongly recommended to go for a Pixel or Nexus device running the latest official software, or a device whose software is as close to AOSP as possible.
+Another option is using an emulator, ideally with a Google-provided Android 9 emulator image for arm or arm64. (x86 may work too but has gone through significantly less testing.)

 You will also need the `adb` tool from the Android SDK.